actonmass/actonmass.org/content/issues/healthcare.md

       action, pharmaceutical companies will be able to further exploit prescription drug pricing for a greater and greater profit, at the expense of patients who need them.
-  - title: Essential Services
-    text: Healthcare companies have closed important services like maternity wards in certain hospitals because they are costly to run.
-This puts residents at risk when they have to drive farther to get the care they need.
-Our for-profit health care system prioritizes services that are profitable over services that patients need, effectively denying patients necessary care.
-questions:
-  - title: Won't Single-payer Healthcare cost too much?
-    text: "**No**, in fact a Single-payer healthcare system will save up to $21 billion per year.
-Much of that cost savings come from reduced insurance company overhead.
-Instead of paying premiums, co-pays, and a litany of other confusing charges, you will pay a small tax -- smaller than what you're already paying for healthcare."
-  - title: Will Medicare for All increase wait times and result in rationing care?
-    text: "**No.** Studies show that countries with universal single-payer health care systems have on average lower wait times than the United States.
-      Patients are also no longer restricted to seeking care from providers that are in their insurance network, so the range of options patients enjoy are larger under a single-payer system.
-This enables providers to be able to keep up with demand, instead of having to work around the artificial limits that insurance companies place on patients and providers."
 references:
   - key: 1
     title: Klufts, Jamie “In Support of a Single Payer Healthcare System”, NASW-MA,